chaturay/serverless-artillery/README.md

   - when you need to automatically attach an AWS Managed IAM Policy (or Policies) to all IAM Roles created by serverless-artillery due to company policy.
 See `serverless-attach-managed-policy` plugin [here](#related-tools-and-plugins) for details.
   - when you need to separate out various versions of the load testing function in order to maintain least privilege.
   - when you want to use payload/CSV files to feed data into the request being sent to the target.
 See [here](#using-payloadcsv-files-to-inject-data-in-scenarios-of-your-scriptyml) for details.
-  - when you want to add custom IAM rights (see Serverless Framework [docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the load generating Lambda to validate least privilege.
+  - when you want to add custom IAM rights (see Serverless Framework [docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the load generator Lambda to validate least privilege.
 - For such cases you need to create a local copy of the deployment assets using [`slsart configure` command](#5-create-custom-deployment-assets), customize them for your use case and deploy them using `slsart deploy` command as shown in [Tutorial 3](#tutorial-3-performance-test-with-custom-deployment-assets).
 - Full documentation of what is in the `serverless.yml` and the options you have available can be found at https://docs.serverless.com/framework/docs/.
 - You would need to use custom deployment assets when you want to make even more customizations to how serverless-artillery works. [`slsart configure` command](#5-create-custom-deployment-assets) generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
-For example, if you need to make any code change to load generating Lambda (example, alter hard-coded limits).
+For example, if you need to make any code change to load generator Lambda (example, alter hard-coded limits).
 - Please see [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation Lambda function's configuration related documentation.
 - Please see [Artillery.io docs](https://artillery.io/docs/script-reference/) for script configuration related documentation.
 - **Note** that everytime you make changes to the local copy of deployment assets, you need to redeploy using `slsart deploy` command.